 Mark my words: it must begin now.

 If you’re working in a communications department or PR agency, please invest in digital PR courses.
-Thanks to your support and continuous feedback, we can ensure a bright future for the PR industry.
-Please join and push forward.
+Your support and continuous feedback are critical factors ensuring a bright future for our industry.